Qatar has long dismissed all allegations raised against it, rejecting attempts to “drag its name” into the issue.

 The EU scandal has dominated headlines over the past months with different names emerging in media reports as investigations continue.

 Aside from Kaili, former MEP Pier Antonio Panzeri was also among the top names raised since the scandal was made public.

-Last week, a Belgian court withdrew a request to extradite Panzeri’s daughter and wife to Belgium following an agreement between the Belgian court and Italian politician.
+In late January, a Belgian court withdrew a request to extradite Panzeri’s daughter and wife to Belgium following an agreement between the Belgian court and Italian politician.

 Panzeri’s wife Maria Dolores Colleoni and daughter Silvia Panzeri, also suspects in the scandal, will remain under house arrest in Italy instead of facing charges in Belgium.

-Citing media leaks, reports were quick to claim Qatar, Morocco, and Bahrain’s alleged involvement in the scandal.
+Citing media leaks, reports were quick to claim Qatar, Morocco and Bahrain’s alleged involvement in the scandal.